-A demand letter is one of the most important steps in a car accident insurance claim.
-In a demand letter, the injured party sets out the facts and circumstances of the accident and medical treatment, and sets the stage for settlement negotiations to begin in earnest.
-A well-drafted demand letter can often lead to constructive negotiations and ultimately a successful resolution to your claim.
-This article offers some tips for a successful demand letter.
+A demand letter is one of the most important steps in a car insurance claim after an accident.
+In the demand letter, the injured claimant sets out the facts and circumstances of the accident and resulting medical treatment, and sets the stage for injury settlement negotiations to begin in earnest.
+A well-drafted demand letter usually sparks the sort of constructive negotiations that can lead to successful resolution of your injury claim, so let's discuss how to put together an effective car accident settlement demand letter.

-Once you have been released from a physician’s care, or are otherwise confident that you have reached the point of maximum healing, you should prepare your demand letter.
-Gather all the information you will need in order to craft a coherent and forceful argument for why you are entitled to payment.
-You should obtain the accident police report, any witness statements, medical records and bills, lost wage information, as well as any notes made during the course of recovery from your injuries.
+Gather all the information you will need in order to craft a coherent and forceful argument for why you are entitled to a fair settlement.
+That means obtaining the police report, any witness statements, medical records and bills, lost wage information, as well as any notes made during the course of recovery from your injuries.

 Tell the insurance company about any other losses or inconveniences suffered.
 For instance, if you had to miss your sister's wedding because you were laid up in the hospital, don't hesitate to provide this information.
 While there is no precise monetary value to calculate for missing out on the enjoyments of daily life, these types of intangible losses can and should be considered in determining the overall value of your injury claim.

 After you have set forth, in detail, all the facts and circumstances of the accident, medical treatment and expenses, and lost wages, you should sum up the letter with a specific demand for money as compensation for all your combined losses.
 Recognize that the amount you demand is generally going to be significantly higher than the reasonable amount you can expect to actually recover.
 Your initial demand is high because you will need room to negotiate (if you start at your bottom line, you have nowhere to move!).